 GETTING TO SARAJEVO

 I travelled to Sarajevo by train from Mostar and travelled onwards from Sarajevo to Dubrovnik by bus.
 The GetByBus website has information on national and international routes to and from Sarajevo.
 A number of other tourists I met flew directly into Sarajevo Airport from other European cities.
-My Bosnia Herzegovina page has further travel information.
+My Visiting Bosnia post has further travel information.

 Want to read more about the Bosnian capital’s history?
 Then have a look at my Sarajevo History: Europe’s Crossroad post.